JaxPlays-Inc/jaxplays.org/content/news/2025-03-25-Beetlejuice-Preview.md

 ### Don’t ghost this show

 With only **eight performances** in Jacksonville, tickets are expected to vanish faster than Beetlejuice at a wedding.
-Reserve your spot now through the **[official FSCJ Artist Series website](https://www.fscjartistseries.org/)**.
+Ensure your spot before the chaos begins — subscribe to the FSCJ Artist Series Broadway in Jacksonville 25/26 season and get guaranteed access to *Beetlejuice* and four other must-see shows.
+Reserve your spot now through the **[official FSCJ Artist Series website](https://www.fscjartistseries.org/2526-season-tickets?utm_source=jaxplays)**.

 *Beetlejuice* is weird, wild and full of heart.
 Whether you're a fan of the original film or new to the tale of Lydia and her supernatural companions, this is one musical you’ll be dying to see.